the1lab/1lab/src/Homotopy/HSpace.lagda.md

 Moreover, this new operation satisfies an 'interchange' law, in that it preserves path composition in both variables.
-By an incoherent version of the [[Eckmann-Hilton argument]], this means that composition of loops in $\Omega A$ is commutative.
+By an incoherent version of the [[Eckmann-Hilton argument]], this means that composition of loops in $\Loop A$ is commutative.
 This implies that the only connected [[groupoids]] with H-space structures are the [[deloopings]] of [[abelian groups]].